 Happens too many times to count in every series of every incarnation of Star Trek.

 In the same film, a plasma-seeking torpedo is used to track the cloaked ship, destroying it.
 This technique is never repeated.
 It's a wonder Federation scientists never thought of this before or after that moment.
 This might be justified by advancing technology, though; such a fatal weakness would be corrected with all haste upon discovery.
-The ship was also outdated by Klingon standards.
+And it's been demonstrated in Star Trek: The Next Generation that earlier generations of cloaking devices are completely ineffective at hiding from 24th century Federation sensors, so it could be that the newer, more effective cloaks are incompatible with the technology to fire while cloaked...at least until Shinzon and the Remans figure out a way to do it.
+The ship was also outdated by Klingon standards; the prototype cloaking device was its only advanced feature.
 Furthermore, the novelization suggests that its ability to fire while cloak compromised its ability to conceal its exhaust gasses the way ordinary cloaked vessels do, hence why the torpedo was a viable option.

 On the other hand, DS9 completely averts with the Defiant.
 She started out as a prototype for a pure warship to deal with the Borg threat, but had numerous problems and work on the project was suspended.
 Then the Dominion turned up, and Starfleet restarted work, made her a functional warship, sent the now-fixed prototype to the front lines, and began building more.
 There are enough in service by the time that the Dominion War breaks out that one, USS Valiant, is used as a training ship for cadets (though said ship was no better than an off-the-shelf Defiant in terms of performance, possessing numerous flaws which O'Brian had long since corrected).